Federal officials relax guidance on nursing home visits, citing vaccines and slowing infections

 But acknowledging that weather or a resident’s poor health might make an outdoor visit impractical, the advice encourages nursing homes to permit indoor visits “at all times and for all residents,” regardless of whether people have been vaccinated, except for a few circumstances.

-Those circumstances, federal officials say, include when a resident has not been fully immunized against the virus and lives at a nurse home in which fewer than 70 percent of those in the facility are fully vaccinated and coronavirus tests in the community show a high rate of local infections — greater than 10 percent of tests positive.
+Federal officials say those situations include when a resident has not been fully immunized against the virus and lives at a nurse home in which fewer than 70 percent of those in the facility are fully vaccinated and when the nursing home is in a community with high rates of local infections — greater than 10 percent of tests positive.

 The eight pages of guidance from the Centers for Medicare and Medicaid Services marks the most recent sign the Biden administration regards drastic restrictions on life in the United States as beginning to slide into the past tense, even as the president and his aides urge Americans to maintain public health precautions for the foreseeable future.